kirarpit/connect4/README.md

 In general how the code works is you take 2 player objects, 1 environment object and run the environment.
 Player objects come with their default brains which are essentially the underlying algorithms.
 However, you can make a custom brain object and assign it to a player which will override its default brain.
 See and run examples for more info.

 ## How to run
+- Git clone this repository.
+- Change directory to 'src' folder.
-- Set the src folder of this repository as the working directory.
+- Set the src folder of this repository in PYTHONPATH environment variable.

-  `export PYTHONPATH=$PYTHONPATH:src`
+  `export PYTHONPATH=/path/to/src/folder:$PYTHONPATH`
 - Run examples.
-For example, DDQN player against minimax playing TicTacToe.
+For example to train a DDQN player learn TicTacToe while playing against a Minimax player, run the below command.

   `python3 examples/T3-DDQNvsMinimax.py`